jhensena/product-filter/README.md

 Please use NPM to install add packages and to provide the means to run each project in a test environment.

 ## Completion and Delivery
-Please deliver a compressed ZIP file including both completed projects with instructions for running each project so the app may be evaluated in a test environment.
+Please commit the changes in your branch and create a pull request for review.

 Thank you for your interest in working with MCG Strategic.
 We look forward to evaluating your work.
 Please direct all questions to joe.mcgarvey@mcgstrategic.com.